|LOST HOSPITALS OF LONDON|

 The Croydon Borough Hospital for Infectious diseases opened in 1901.

 In 1924 it became the Croydon Borough Sanatorium for patients with TB.
-In 1929 an extension was built.
+In 1929 an extension was built, increasing the bed complement to 85 instead of 50.

 At the outbreak of WW2 in 1939 the Sanatorium joined the Emergency Medical Service.
 It had 94 beds.